YalutecTechnology/sales-force/README.md

 ## How do I get set up? ##

 * For this service you don't need to have a REDIS DB up and running.
 It's not necessary to have a an specific version or replication strategy.
 * It is necessary to create a Json Web Token through the `/authenticate`  endpoint, sending a username and password in the body of the request.
+* This integration can change the state of a user in the bot through botrunner or studiong, you just have to add the ENV API vars you want to use.
+* This integration can send messages to the bot through integrations API.
 * Here are the required ENV vars needed to run this service: